MAA-98/gill/README.md

 ## Line Range Syntax

-Line ranges for `-l` flags can be specified flexibly:
+Line ranges for `-l` flags are always inclusive and can be specified in various ways:

 - Single line: `-l 8`
 - Range: `-l 12-15`